shaunaleebrennan/ai-product-strategy/05-the-guardrails/compounding-system.md

 **Regulatory exposure:**

+- **Data residency:** Customer data is processed in the customer's chosen region — US or EU.
+EU customers' AI features are powered by Zoom-hosted models plus Anthropic models via Amazon Bedrock on AWS.
+This is a real procurement advantage, not boilerplate — EU buyers ask for it by name.

+- **No training on customer content.** Workvivo does not use customer content to train Zoom's or third-party AI models.
+This is a published commitment, not aspiration.
+It's also the one line in the Workvivo AI explainer that closes the most enterprise deals.

+- **Zero data retention with third-party providers.** Zoom has zero data retention policies in place with third-party model providers (including Anthropic).
+Customer prompts and outputs are not retained by model providers, with limited exceptions for trust and safety (e.g. CSAM detection).
+This is genuinely differentiated — most consumer AI tools can't claim this.

+- **Workvivo audit retention:** Customer inputs and outputs are stored in the Workvivo audit database for 12 months by default to fulfil data access requests, or shorter at customer election.

 - **EU AI Act:** Limited risk.
-We generate internal employee comms, which the Act treats as productivity tooling rather than high-stakes decision-making.
+Liquid Content generates internal employee comms, which the Act treats as productivity tooling.
 The trigger for high-risk would be content that materially affects employment, benefits, or compensation — which is exactly why those categories are excluded from agent autonomy entirely.

 - **GDPR:** Applies.
-Employee names, roles, contact details, engagement behavior all count as personal data.
-We minimise PII in training.
+Employee names, roles, contact details, engagement behaviour all count as personal data.
 Lawful basis is legitimate interest, with customer-org level opt-out.

-- **SOC 2 Type II:** In place via Zoom.
+- **SOC 2 Type II:** In place via the Zoom platform.
 Log retention, access control, incident response all sit inside that boundary.

 - **HIPAA:** Matters for healthcare customers.
-Shared memory is hard-disabled for healthcare orgs.
+Shared memory hard-disabled for healthcare orgs.
 Per-user memory requires explicit Business Associate Agreement coverage.

 - **Sector-specific:** Financial services — anything referencing trading, earnings, or M&A escalates regardless of confidence.
 Education — comms involving minors trigger extra review.

 ## Agent Topology

 Liquid Content isn't a chain of independent agents.
-It's one generator doing several different jobs.
+It's one feature inside Workvivo AI doing several different jobs.
 But the jobs are different enough that it's worth governing them as if they were separate agents.

 **Draft Generator:**
 - *Can do:* generate articles, video scripts, podcast intros, social posts, recognition posts, manager comms, event reminders.
-Pull from the company knowledge layer.
+Pull from the company knowledge layer (via the Workvivo AI platform).
 Apply voice personas.
 Surface predicted engagement and recommended send-time with reasoning.
 - *Can't do:* publish anything.
 Send anything.
 Modify source material.
 Authorise transactions, approvals, or commitments.
 Generate Tier 4 content (crisis comms, regulatory disclosures, individual compensation).
 - *Approval:* the author who wrote the brief approves the draft.
 Sensitive content needs an additional reviewer signed-off by category.